oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/connect-cluster-flow/connect-cluster-flow.md

-# Connect to the Kubernetes Cluster (Optional Study)
+# Lab 1 - Connect to the Kubernetes Cluster (Optional Study)

 ## Introduction